nlpodyssey/spago/README.md

 go get -u github.com/nlpodyssey/spago
 ```

-The core version of SpaGO relies only on [testify](github.com/stretchr/testify) for unit testing.
+The core version of Spago relies only on [testify](github.com/stretchr/testify) for unit testing.
 In other words, it has "zero dependencies", and we are committed to keeping it that way as much as possible.

 ### Getting Started